-Players are advised to prepare well for the return to cricket after a long break, especially bowlers, in order to minimize risk of injury.
+Players are advised to prepare well for the return to cricket after a long break, especially bowlers, in order to minimise risk of injury.

-Training should be staggered to minimize numbers, maintain social distancing, and reduce contact.
+Training should be staggered to minimise numbers, maintain social distancing, and reduce contact.

-Personal equipment should be sanitized before and after use (training and competition).
+Personal equipment should be sanitised before and after use (training and competition).

 3. On-field behavior